Taupo-nui-a-Tia College Taupo-nui-a-Tia College

 No prior learning required.

-Students will attend a Level 3 Trades course aimed at preparing them for apprenticeships within their chosen trades.
-The Trades course also aims to give students both practical experience within that trade and can also reinforce their career choices.
-The number of credits available from the different trades programmes vary between 40 and 50 credits.
+Trades Course at Toi Ohomai: Students participate in a Level 3 Trades course aimed at preparing them for apprenticeships in their chosen trade.
+This course provides practical experience that helps confirm and reinforce their career choices.
+Available credits vary by trade, with most programmes offering at least 25 credits.

 Course Overview